Deepak8858/ai-image-gen/README.md

 2. Enter a prompt describing desired modifications
 3. Select style preset and aspect ratio
 4. Generate variations based on your reference

+### Virtual Try-On (NEW!)

+1. Click "👔 Virtual Try-On" button
+2. Upload a photo of a person
+3. Upload a photo of clothing item
+4. Add optional customization (pose, lighting, etc.)
+5. Generate realistic try-on visualization
+6. Perfect for online shopping, fashion design, and style planning

+**See [VIRTUAL-TRYON.md](VIRTUAL-TRYON.md) for detailed guide**

 ### Managing Your Gallery